Claptrap: Promotion and reception

-Claptrap has evoked both strong negative and positive responses from fans and critics alike.
+Claptrap has evoked both strong positive and negative responses from fans and critics alike.
+Multiple journalists of PC Gamer expressed their opinions of Claptrap in an article dedicated to the character.
 Alyse Stanley of Rock Paper Shotgun described him as an annoying but beloved character, and Tom Sykes of PC Gamer acknowledged this divide in reception by referring to him as a "beloved/behated mascot".

-Multiple journalists of PC Gamer called Claptrap "the worst character" in an article dedicated to the character, where he was roundly trashed.
-Andy Kelly said that "When he starts dancing and beatboxing I want to toss him in a car crusher then eject the resulting yellow cube into a wormhole that leads directly to the shit dimension, where everything's made of shit."
+Chris Capel of GameRevolution described Claptrap as a slightly annoying mascot; Andy Kelly of PC Gamer said that "When he starts dancing and beatboxing I want to toss him in a car crusher then eject the resulting yellow cube into a wormhole that leads directly to the shit dimension, where everything's made of shit."
 Shaun Prescott stated that "Claptrap is more annoying than virtually every other character and dialogue line in every single Borderlands game."
 Christopher Livingston described him as "Not good, but I'm sure not the worst.
 But definitely one of the worst."
 Jody Macgregor wrote that after playing the first Borderlands game he hated Claptrap "just like everyone else", but started changing his mind after playing Borderlands 2, which he attributed to the improved writing for the character.
-Fraser Brown stated that Claptrap "is just a minion, throw it in the bin."
+Fraser Brown stated that Claptrap "is just a really loud Minion.
+Throw him in the bin."
 Wesley Fenlon claimed the character is "bad unless voiced by Keith David."
 Samuel Roberts claimed that "He wasn't bad until dubstep."
-Chris Capel of GameRevolution described Claptrap as a slightly annoying mascot, Andrew Webster of The Verge claimed that Claptrap is one of the most obnoxious robots, and Jamie Latour of TheGamer argued that "Claptrap's whole schtick is being obnoxious, but even a self-aware joke runs its course after being in literally every game."
+Andrew Webster of The Verge claimed that Claptrap is one of the most obnoxious robots, and Jamie Latour of TheGamer argued that "Claptrap's whole schtick is being obnoxious, but even a self-aware joke runs its course after being in literally every game."